 - And, establishing efficient inter-departmental communication among senior management reporting to RIC Boards, which should enhance the Board’s oversight.

 Understanding that each firm’s goals, objectives and success models are different will differentiate how a RIC would enhance use of compliance technology.
 The team at Core Compliance is always ready to discuss with RICs and their CCOs the best route and enhancements for their organization.

 CCO Buzz: Wow, this has been a great episode to start back-up with the CCO Buzz.
 Before we sign-off is there anything else you’d like to add for the listeners to consider?

-James Smith: Yes, it would be that being prepared is key to having a sound compliance program.
+Sr. Compliance Consultant: Yes, it would be that being prepared is key to having a sound compliance program.
 It’s imperative that RIC senior management, board members, and compliance personnel remain continuously aware of regulatory requirements and changes to regulations in order to make appropriate updates when necessary.
 And the use of compliance technology may be integral to your program to ensure a strong and robust compliance program.